 The holidays are the most wonderful time of the year.
-It’s a joyous occasion where we get to spend precious time with our loved ones and create new cherished moments.
+It’s a joyous occasion where we get to spend precious time with our loved ones and create new memories we will cherish forever.
 Our homes start to resemble a Charles Dickens novel and get filled with festive decor, jingly bells, lively Christmas carols and decadent treats.
 Although none of these things can harm a person, consideration must be made for our pets.

 Pet Safety is Important to Remember